Republicans are left reeling after deal between Trump and Democrats

 Still, it was a stunning turn of events.

-Wednesday morning began with Pelosi and Schumer putting out their demand that the debt limit be increased for just three months as part of the hurricane relief bill.
-House Speaker Paul Ryan called the idea “ridiculous and disgraceful,” adding that Democrats “want to play politics with the debt ceiling.”
+Wednesday morning began with Pelosi and Schumer issuing their demand that the debt limit be increased for just three months as part of the hurricane relief bill.
+Ryan called the idea “ridiculous and disgraceful,” adding that Democrats “want to play politics with the debt ceiling.”

 An hour later, the four leaders met with Trump.
 Republicans entered the meeting proposing an 18-month increase to the debt limit, which would put the issue aside until after the midterm elections.
 Trump rejected that and so Republicans floated six months.
 But Pelosi and Schumer stuck to their three-month demand.

-Treasury Secretary Steve Mnuchin, who was also present, was deep into arguing why he wanted a longer term debt limit extension than what Pelosi and Schumer were seeking but the president cut him off and sided with the Democrats, multiple sources with knowledge of the meeting said.
+Treasury Secretary Steve Mnuchin, who was also present, argued in favor of a longer-term debt limit extension, but the president cut him off and sided with the Democrats, multiple sources with knowledge of the meeting said.

+In an unexpected turn of events, Ivanka Trump, the president's daughter and adviser, came into the room to say hello toward the end of the meeting, which derailed the conversation and left the Republicans visibly annoyed, a Democratic aide briefed on the meeting said.

 Related: House Overwhelmingly Approves Disaster Relief